plurb/Aetherwynn-Unstable-Isotopes/Aetherwynn/Classes/Barbarian/Barbarian Class.md

 > *You fight with an unchecked primal ferocity in battle.*

 🔷 **(`X`/short rest, requires: You are not wearing Heavy Armour)** — You are *[Enraged]* until this ability ends.
 While *[Enraged]* this way, you gain the following effects:
-* When you make a *Weapon Attack* using your Strength, you deal additional Damage equal to your Proficiency Bonus.
+* When you make a *Weapon Attack* using your Strength, you deal additional *Damage* equal to your Proficiency Bonus.
-* You gain *Resistance* to non-Magical Bludgeoning, non-Magical Piercing, and non-Magical Slashing Damage.
+* You gain *Resistance* to non-Magical Bludgeoning, non-Magical Piercing, and non-Magical Slashing *Damage*.

-This ability lasts for 10 minutes, and ends early unless you make an *Attack*, Check using Strength, take *Damage*, or use a 🔷 to extend it before the beginning of your next turn.
+This ability lasts for 10 minutes, and ends early unless you make an *Attack*, Check using Strength, take **Damage**, or use a 🔷 to extend it before the beginning of your next turn.

 `X = the number shown in the "Rages" column of the Barbarian table`